IBMIntegration/jam-in-a-box/src/pages/app-connect-enterprise/Lab2/index.md

 ---
 ## 1.Objectives <a name="objectives"></a>

+In this lab you will learned how to:

+-   Modify an existing message flow and test the message flow using Integration toolkit.
+-
+-   Include basic error handler.

+## 2.Prerequisites <a name="prerequisites"></a>

+- Reserve the lab environment.
+If you have not reserved the lab environment yet, then click [here](https://abc.com).

+- Go through the audio presentation to get the knowledge about App connect capabilities.

+- Download and install toolkit as explained in Lab1.

+## 3. Getting started with lab1 <a name="deploy"></a>

-I<span id="_Toc424278887" class="anchor"><span id="_Toc424278898" class="anchor"><span id="_Toc424278899" class="anchor"><span id="_Toc424278900" class="anchor"><span id="_Toc424278901" class="anchor"><span id="_Toc424278902" class="anchor"></span></span></span></span></span></span>n this lab, you will modify the flow you created in Lab 1 to perform simple routing.
+In this lab, you will modify the flow you created in Lab 1 to perform simple routing.
 Input messages will be sent to one of two destinations depending on the country code.
 Addresses in the United States will be routed to a US reply path, while addresses in Canada will be routed to a Canadian reply path.

-You will also include some basic exception handling, to deal with addresses that are not in the United States or Canada.

 Add Routing Logic
 -----------------